shiftkey-labs/shiftkey-server/README.md

 The Shiftkey App API provides the following endpoints:

 - `/users`: Manage user data.
-- `/products`: Manage product data.
+- `/events`: Manage events data.
-- `/orders`: Manage order data.
+- `/attendance`: Manage user attendance in events data.

 For detailed information about each endpoint, refer to the API documentation.